jneilliii/OctoPrint-BGCode/README.md

 # BGCode

 Plugin allows for the upload and conversion of bgcode files introduced in PrusaSlicer version 2.7.0+.
+I cannot control what is in the file during the conversion process, this plugin is just using the tool provided by PrusaResearch to convert from one format to another.
+If there are issues related to the ascii format file that cause other plugins to not work then you should open an issue on the conflicting plugin's repository, the PrusaResearch repository for the tool [here](https://github.com/prusa3d/libbgcode/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), or for PrusaSlicer [here](https://github.com/prusa3d/PrusaSlicer/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
+See below for currently known conflicting plugins and related errors.

 ## Prerequisites